 Use this time to begin preparing for your new diet regimen, like buying low-calorie protein source, snacks or creating a meal plan for the week.

 One of the most difficult parts of tracking is finding out how many calories are actually in the food that you consume.
 Most packaged food contains this information, but much of what you consume through the day may have no calorie information available.

 Fortunately, in recent years there has been an explosion of apps designed to help count calories.
 These apps are available for all popular phones and in website versions.

 A key feature of calorie counting apps is that they give you access to massive databases of food with the caloric and nutritional values already recorded.
 You can simply scan a barcode or use a text search to find exactly what you’re eating and add it to your food log.

 The more consistently you use the app, the easier it becomes.
 You’ll be able to save common foods in quick menus, making it easy to input.
 For example, following a meal plan will make calorie intake tracking and losing weight stress-free.

 Here are some apps we recommend for calorie counting:

 After tracking your normal intake for several days, it’s time to start setting calorie goals.

-Again, many dieters will be tempted to set too large a deficit or surplus too soon.
+Again, many dieters will be tempted to set too large a deficit or surplus for calorie counting too soon.
 They believe that the fewer calories they eat, the faster they will lose weight.